wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

                  by = 'row.names', sort = FALSE)
 names(resdata)[1] <- 'gene'

-write.csv(resdata, file = paste0(outputPrefix, "-results-with-normalized.csv"))</pre>
+write.csv(resdata, file = paste0(outputPrefix, "-results-with-normalized.csv"))</pre><br>
-Let's have a look at our output in the terminal:
 Our -results-with-normalized file contains all of the information of our -replaceoutliers-results and additionally the normalized counts of each sample.
+Let's have a look at it in the terminal:

 <pre style="color: silver; background: black;">head Croaker_DESeq2-results-with-normalized.csv
 "","gene","baseMean","log2FoldChange","lfcSE","stat","pvalue","padj","LB2A_1","LB2A_2","LC2A_1","LC2A_2"